nounsDAO/nouns-monorepo/README.md

 ### nouns-bots

-The [nouns bots](packages/nouns-bots) package contains a bot that monitors for changes in Noun auction state and notifies everyone via Twitter and Discord.
+The [nouns bots](packages/nouns-bots) package contains a bot that monitors for changes in Noun auction state and notifies everyone via Twitter.

 ### nouns-contracts